RashingPro/easy-discord-oauth/README.md

 > [!NOTE]
 > Package's methods newer throw an exception.
 Instead they return status `error`
 >
-> In most cases, if status is error then data contains `error` key with description of error
+> In most cases, if status is error then data contains `error` key with description of an error

 ### Getting user
 For example let's get info about current user.
 It's requires `identify` scope.